saurabdixit/RoboND-Perception-Project/README.md

     return normed_features
 ```

-I got around 92% accuracy when I ran the train_svm.py for 25 iteration using hsv instead of rgb
+I got 98% accuracy when I ran the train_svm.py for 25 iteration using hsv instead of rgb

 ![][confusionmatrix]

 ---

-* object recognition implementation
-I am running prediction using hsv.
+* Object recognition implementation: I am running prediction using hsv.
 Here is the implementation of Exercise 3 in pr2_perception.py
 ```python
     detected_objects_labels = []
     detected_objects = []